 Future improvements to "PyAdventures" should prioritise the completion of the options menu in order to improve user accessibility and adaptability.
 The menu should contain the following items:

-Audio controls designed to accommodate users with varying auditory requirements.
+Audio controls are designed to accommodate users with varying auditory requirements.

 Incorporating the originally intended elements, such as potions and scrolls that may be interacted with, could further improve the complexity of the gameplay, resulting in a more dynamic and captivating learning experience.